BlaineKTMO/tca-wayfinder/README.md

-# practice-tca
+# tca-wayfinder
-Utilizing TCA to provide behaviors for robots.
+Creating autonomous robot movement using seperate ROS nodes and switching behaviors using callbacks.